martintrojer/martintrojer.github.com/content/post/2012-07-23-untying-the-recursive-knot.md

 ;; 120
 ```

-Now for a more practical example when we have mutually recursive functions;
+Now for a more practical example when we have mutually recursive functions:

 ```clojure
 (declare odd)